 How I Use My DIY Moleskine Planner

 I use my weekly pages differently every week!
 Right now I’m using check marks for the things I need to get done everyday, and I’ve added an extra line under the main section for what I’ll be blogging about every day.
 I write my husband’s travel in on washi tape for a pretty reminder of when I’ll be a solo-puppy mama.

 Above the weekdays I’ve made notes on fun projects I can work on in the evenings, and below the weeks sometimes I have the steps that I’m working on with my current clients (like above)…

-Sometimes I add in cue cards for special projects- like here when I was working on the launch of Indie Business, or I’ll add sticky notes that I can move forward from week to week.
+Sometimes I add in cue cards for special projects- like when I work on Planner Camp, online course that teaches you how to make your own day planner.
+Sometimes I’ll add sticky notes that I can move forward from week to week.

 Then sometimes I’ll make time lines or check boxes to keep track of clients I need to invoice or pieces of work I need to get done.
 This whole bottom section can be whatever I like it to be, and change as much as I need it to from week to week.

 And of course, with the Month View I can still plan with a big picture view of how each month will go, and I can stay on track of my goals and dreams throughout the year.